Andrei Chikatilo: Investigation

 By January 1983, four victims thus far killed had been tentatively linked to the same killer.
-A Moscow police team, headed by Major Mikhail Fetisov, was sent to Rostov-on-Don to direct the investigation, which gradually became known among investigators as Operation Forest Path.
+A Moscow police team, headed by Major Mikhail Fetisov, was sent to Rostov to direct the investigation, which gradually became known among investigators as Operation Forest Path.
 Fetisov established a team of ten investigators based in Rostov, charged with solving all four cases.
-In March, Fetisov assigned a newly appointed specialist forensic analyst, Viktor Burakov, to head the investigation.
+In March, Fetisov assigned a newly appointed forensic analyst, Viktor Burakov, to head the investigation.
 The following month, Stalmachenok's body was found.
 Burakov was summoned to the crime scene, where he examined the numerous knife wounds and eviscerations conducted upon the child and the striations on her eye sockets.
 Burakov later stated that, as he noted the striations upon Stalmachenok's eye sockets, any doubts about the presence of a serial killer evaporated.

 Chikatilo did not kill again until June 1983, when he murdered a 15-year-old Armenian girl named Laura Sarkisyan; her body was found close to an unmarked railway platform near Shakhty.
 By September, he had killed a further five victims.
 The accumulation of bodies found and the similarities between the pattern of wounds inflicted on the victims forced the Soviet authorities to acknowledge that a serial killer was on the loose.
-On 6 September 1983 the public prosecutor of the Soviet Union formally linked six of the murders thus far attributed to the same killer.
+On 6 September 1983, the public prosecutor of the Soviet Union formally linked six of the murders thus far attributed to the same killer.